janewliang/GeneticScreen.jl/README.md

 size(coef(est, isXSum=true, isZSum=true))
 ```

-The matrix of t-statistics (defined as `est.B ./ sqrt.(est.varB)`) corresponding to this `Mlm` includes all 20x8 interactions.
+The matrix of t-statistics (defined as `est.B ./ sqrt.(est.varB)`) corresponding to this `Mlm` object includes all 20x8 interactions.
 By default, `t_stat` does not return the corresponding t-statistics for any main effects that were estimated by `mlm_backest_sum`, but they will be returned if `isMainEff=true`.

 ```
 size(t_stat(est))